 MGPA = modified global photographic assessment.
 N-H = Norwood Scale.

 The biggest jump in visible growth happens between 0-1 years of treatment.
 This is true for patients at every Norwood stage.
-People at stage 1-3 on the Norwood Scale are more likely to see further improvements over the years.
+People at Norwood stage 1 to 3 are more likely to see further improvements over the years.
 But by the end of year 1, all patients will have some idea of their final results.

 See results of Finasteride users a year after starting treatment below:

 A female patient before and after 1 year of Finasteride use, taking 5mg daily .
 Finasteride isn’t always suitable for women as it can interfere with birth control medication and pregnancy.

 If you’re not happy with your results after a year of Finasteride use, it may be time to consider a hair transplant.
 This is the only way to permanently restore your hair to its natural fullness.

 When you start using Finasteride, you’ll need to continue to use it to maintain your new head of hair.
 If you stop using it, your body will start to produce higher levels of DHT again, and your hair is likely to start shedding.
 So many men end up taking Finasteride for several years.